See a list of artists represented in the Art Metropole collection by works in these formats:

 In 1996, Art Metropole ceased its collecting activities in order to focus on its exhibition, publication and distribution programmes.
 The remarkable collection assembled by Art Metropole over two decades was donated in 1999 by Jay Smith, Toronto, to the National Gallery of Canada, where its custodianship is shared by the Library and Archives, and the curatorial staff of Contemporary Art and Media Arts.

 The Art Metropole Collection database contains 12,611 records for individual items, such as artists' books, multiples and posters, exhibition catalogues, etc., as well as analytics for individual artists represented in group exhibitions, and index entries for anthologies and artists' periodicals.
-The database, however, does not account for, at the item level, a significant body of material in archival fonds (e.g. the General Idea fonds, David Buchan fonds, Ray Johnson mail art, and Art Metropole fonds, although finding aids have been prepared for this material), and in documentation files (on, for example, Canadian artist-run centres).
+The database, however, does not account for, at the item level, a significant body of material in archival fonds (e.g. the General Idea Collection, David Buchan fonds, Ray Johnson mail art, Jean Toche Correspondence and Art Metropole fonds, although finding aids have been prepared for this material), and in documentation files (on, for example, Canadian artist-run centres).
+Finding aids for the archival fonds can be found here.

 In light of the importance of this donation to the National Gallery a new collection development policy has been developed by Library and curatorial staff for the acquisition of Canadian and international artists' books and multiples.
 Emphasis will be placed upon work which reflects the strengths of the Art Metropole Collection, work by Canadian artists, and work by international artists of interest to the collecting of contemporary and media arts at the National Gallery of Canada.